killgriff22/CT-Lang/DOCS.md

 Make sure that you call JUMPA at the end of the instruction so that you can return to normal operation
 CALL -- Calls a created instruction.
-Syntax (Name, Argument)
+Syntax (Name, Argument) IMPORT -- Runs another file on disk and returns to the original file at PEND EXTERNAL FUNCTIONS SHOULD BE ENDED WITH PEND, NOT JUMPA
 ----Standard instructions
 NOOP -- NOOP - NO OPERATION.
 Syntax (-)
 LOADA -- Load Address into A. Syntax (Instrcution, Address)